Pull out all the stops: Textual analysis via punctuation sequences: Data and methodology

 With $\p{f}^{6,k}$, we compute the mean number of words between successive occurrences of the elements in ordered pairs of punctuation marks using a matrix $\p{W}^k\in[0,n_s]^{\vert \Theta\vert \times \vert\Theta\vert}$ with entries

 where $\langle \, \cdot \, \rangle$ denotes the sample mean of a set.
 The matrix for the Le Guin excerpt is

-We obtain $\p{f}^{6,k}$ by flattening the matrix $\p{W}^k$ by concatenating its columns.
-In variants of this feature, one need not require that punctuation-mark occurrences are successive, and one can subsequently compute the number of words or even the number of (other) punctuation marks between the elements of an ordered pair of punctuation marks.
+We obtain $\p{f}^{6,k}$ by flattening the matrix $\p{W}^k$ by concatenating its rows.
+As variants of this feature, one need not require that punctuation-mark occurrences are successive, and one can subsequently compute the number of words or even the number of (other) punctuation marks between the elements of an ordered pair of punctuation marks.

-In the rest of our paper, we focus on the six features $\p{f}^{1,k},\, \ldots,\, \p{f}^{6,k}$.
-Where appropriate, we suppress the superscript $k$ (which indexes the document for which we compute a feature) from $\p{f}^{i,k}$ for ease of writing.
+In the rest of our paper, we focus on the six features $\p{f}^{1},\, \ldots,\, \p{f}^{6}$.
 We show example histograms of $\p{f}^1$ (punctuation frequency) and $\p{f}^5$ (mean number of words between successive punctuation marks) for some documents by the same authors in~\cref{feature_freq}.